adopt-it/Github_webhook/README.md

 ## Getting Started 🚀

-First, the following requirements have to be satisfied for the tool to work:
+First, some things you will need:

-- a GitHub account
+- A GitHub account
-- an organization (you can create one for free)
+- An organization (you can create one for free)
-- a repository
+- A repository

 ### Prerequisites 📋

+Since the webservice will be launched as a microservice, it will be platform-independent as long as the following requirements are satisfied:
 ```
-Docker-Compose:
+- OS:
+  - Mac OS
+  - GNU/Linux
+Docker-Compose
 Docker
 Github client
 ```